Minoru/blog.tty8.org/about.markdown

 Hello,

-my name is Alexander Batischev.
-I'm a student at Kyiv Polytechnic Institute, Ukraine, where I'm studying computer science.
+My name is Alexander Batischev.
+I'm a student at Kyiv Polytechnic Institute, Ukraine.
+I've got Bch.
+CS already and am pursuing master's degree now.
 I'm fond of listening to rock music (Pink Floyd, Nightwish, Manowar and Dream Theater are my favourite bands) and reading sci-fi books.

 I'm the owner of [PGP key 0x356961a20c8bfd03][pgp].
 If you ever [mail me][email], I'd appreciate it if you make a digital signature (or better yet, encrypt the message).
-I also have [an old key, 0x0a1d7d827b52fb07][pgp-old], that should have been revoked long ago, but I was careless and lost it.
-So please just ignore it.
+I also have [an old key, 0x0a1d7d827b52fb07][pgp-old], that date back to the days when I tried PGP software for the first time.
+I lost its revocation certificate, so please just ignore it.

 <div class="center">~ * ~</div>